Ahmed Matar

 Ahmed Matar (أحمد مطر, born 1954) is a revolutionary Iraqi poet who has been living in exile for decades, most recently in London.

-His poetry is very critical of dictatorial Arab rulers, especially the Iraqi rulers, the lack of freedoms, the use of torture and extrajudicial punishments, clinging to power at all costs, and the conditions of Arab societies.
+His poetry is critical of dictatorial Arab rulers, especially the Iraqi rulers, the lack of freedoms, the use of torture and extrajudicial punishments, clinging to power at all costs, and the conditions of Arab societies.

 Early life

-Matar was born in Tanoma, a small city in southern Iraq in Basra governance.
+Matar was born in Tanoma, a small city in southern Iraq's Basra Governorate.
 He is the fourth of ten children.
 He is married and has three sons and a daughter.

 Poetry

-Matar started composing poetry early in his life when he was fourteen.
-His first poems were mostly romantic before he turns to choose politics as his main subject.
+Matar started composing poetry when he was fourteen.
+His first poems were mostly romantic before he turned to politics as his main subject.
 He recited long poems on stage where he actually openly criticized the status quo.
 This, however, forced him to flee early in his life to Kuwait.

 Career

 He moved to Kuwait in his mid-twenties where he worked as a cultural editor for the newspaper Al-Qabas.
 He continued composing poems in his own journal before they were finally published in Al-Qabas.
 He then befriended the caricaturist Naji al-Ali, with whom he shared an ideological and artistic vision.